 Avoid the use of antidepressants

 Multiples studies have reported a link between maternal use of antidepressants in preconception and pregnancy to autism risk.
-This review of the 10 relevant studies to date found that use of antidepressant medications before and during pregnancy did significantly increase risk of ASD, especially during the preconception period.
-If you are taking antidepressant medications, discuss your options with your doctor prior to trying for a baby.
+This review of the 10 relevant studies to date found that use of antidepressant medications before and during pregnancy did significantly increase risk of ASD, especially when taken during preconception.
+If you’re currently on medication for depression, don’t panic!
+The good news is that natural and integrative therapies can be very effective at treating depression, so definitely discuss your options with your doctor before you start trying to conceive.